Silobreaker/MaltegoDocumentation/index.md

 ![malware](images/malware.png)

 #### Malicious IPs
-> Any &rarr; Malicious IPs returns `maltego.IPv4Address`
+> Any &rarr; `maltego.IPv4Address`

 > Find IP addresses related to various malicious activity e.g., Malware or Threat Actors

 This will let you find IPs which are associated with different Threat Actors and Malware.
-They may not necessarily be _malicious_ IP addresses, but they will be contextualized by malicious activity.
+They may not necessarily be _malicious_ IP addresses, but they will be associated with malicious activity.

 #### Attack Types
-> Any &rarr; Attack Types returns `maltego.Phrase`
+> Any &rarr; `maltego.Phrase`

 > Find related Attack Types, eg. 'Bootkit' or 'HTML-injection'

-This finds the Attack Types which are most frequently mentioned in association with the seed.
+This finds the Attack Types which are most frequently mentioned in association with the input entity.

 #### Threat Actor
-> Any &rarr; Threat Actor returns `silobreaker.ThreatActor`
+> Any &rarr; `silobreaker.ThreatActor`

 > Find related Threat Actors